Doing Well by Doing Good:

 How Responsible Organizations are Addressing Societal Challenges

-ESG ratings are primarily used by investors to guide their decisions, but other stakeholders, including workers, customers, and regulators, are also taking interest in whether an organization’s policies and practices meet their expectations.
+ESG ratings and other social impact metrics are primarily used by investors to guide their decisions, but other stakeholders, including workers, customers, and regulators, are also taking interest in whether an organization’s policies and practices meet their expectations.
 Accordingly, prospective employees, business partners, and collaborators increasingly expect the organizations they form a relationship with to address issues they see as important and behave in ways consistent with their own values.
 Similarly, boards of directors and other governance bodies are establishing oversight and accountability mechanisms for ESG efforts, such as tying executive compensation to performance in these areas.

 ESG models cover a wide range of critical issues:

 - Environmental – conserving natural resources, reducing waste and pollution, and adopting renewable energy sources;

 - Social – promoting diversity, equity, and inclusion; engaging in fair labor practices; and enhancing health and well-being; and